-100 Year Baan Mai Market (using the name of Ban Mai Subdistrict) is the market located along the Bang Pakong River.
+100 Year Ban Mai Market (using the name of Ban Mai Subdistrict) is the market located along the Bang Pakong River.
 It is a famous antique market in Chachoengsao province that shouldn't be missed when visiting the province.
-100 Year Baan Mai Market is the place where you will see the old houses and waterfront community as well as will enjoy shopping for local good and eating lots of delicious food.
+It is the place where you will see the old houses and waterfront community as well as will enjoy shopping for local good and eating lots of delicious food.

-100 Year Baan Mai Market has a genuine retro atmosphere because it is set up in an ancient Thai-Chinese community that has been in existence for more than 100 years.
+100 Year Ban Mai Market has a genuine retro atmosphere because it is set up in an ancient Thai-Chinese community that has been in existence for more than 100 years.
 The market is not like floating markets in the central region where vendors are selling stuff from the boat can be seen.
 The stalls here are set up on land alongside the path running between rows of wooden houses adjacent to each other in a small community.
-100 Year Baan Mai Market is mostly visited by locals and not so many tourists can be spotted here, that gives the market more authentic feel.
+The market is mostly visited by locals and not so many tourists can be spotted here, that gives the market more authentic feel.

-The recommended dishes at 100 Year Baan Mai Market are Pad Thai and Pak Mor Noodle which is the soup of steamed rice dumplings with many fillings such as pork, taro, corn, tofu, and vegetables.
+The recommended dishes at 100 Year Ban Mai Market are Pad Thai and Pak Mor Noodle, which is the soup of steamed rice dumplings with many fillings such as pork, taro, corn, tofu, and vegetables.

 There are plenty of restaurants along the bank of the Bang Pakong River for those who want to sit and eat good food at the riverside, where you can easily spend few hours.